AxewBoTX/dotfiles/Setup.md

 Now you can refresh the Windows terminal config by either restarting it or running `.$PROFILE` command.

 ## Neovim
 You are going to need to install python,gcc and nodejs before configuring Neovim.
 If you are on Ubuntu then refer to [UbuntuSetup](https://github.com/AxewBoTX/dotfiles-public/blob/main/UbuntuSetup.md) for help.
-You need to install packer before installing Neovim.
+You need to install [wbthomason/packer.nvim](https://github.com/wbthomason/packer.nvim) before installing Neovim.
 In order to install packer run the following command:-
+<br></br>
 On Windows:-
 ```shell
 git clone https://github.com/wbthomason/packer.nvim "$env:LOCALAPPDATA\nvim-data\site\pack\packer\start\packer.nvim"